 I'm pretty partial to my smothered chops, or pork chops baked with onion, oh heck, who am I kidding, just about any pork chop really, but I'm pretty sure fried pork chops are The Cajun's favorite way to eat a chop, whether they're deep fried or pan fried.

-Choose chops for this recipe that are not too thick, or they'll take far too long to cook.
-Save those thick ones for stuffing or grilling.
-You don't want super thin breakfast chops either though, so use chops that are somewhere between 1/4 to 1/2-inch thick, and use the flat side of a meat mallet to pound them down a bit if needed.
+Southern style pork chops are intended to enjoy with your fingers, so choose chops that are bone-in for this recipe, not only because they are far more flavorful, but also so that you have a handle for holding.
+You'll also want chops that are not too thick, or they'll take far too long to cook, so save those thick ones for stuffing or grilling.
+You don't want super thin breakfast chops either though, so look for bone-in chops that are somewhere around 1/2-inch thick.

 Here's how to make them.

 |I love fried pork chops drizzles with Honey Mustard Meat Sauce - it's just the perfect accent!|

 Recipe: Southern Fried Pork Chops©From the Kitchen of Deep South Dish

 Prep time: 15 min |Cook time: 15 min |

 - 4 to 6 bone-in pork chops, between 1/4 to 1/2 inch thick

 - Salt, pepper and Cajun seasoning (like Slap Ya Mama), to taste

 - 2 teaspoons hot sauce, optional